hotmeshio/pluck-typescript/README.md

 }
 ```

-**Hooks** are ordinary JavaScript functions.
-They run as subroutines and can read and write shared function state.
-This example also showcases something you wouldn't expect: *it sends a newsletter then sleeps for a month*.
-Replace cron jobs and adjunct services with an intuitive, functional approach.
-It's what makes operationalization so powerful.
+**Hooks** are authored as ordinary JavaScript functions, but since they run as reentrant processes, you can include `Pluck.MeshOS` extensions.
+This example also showcases something you wouldn't expect: it sends a newsletter and then *sleeps for a month*.
+With just a few lines of code, you've added a thread-safe, transactionally-backed, recurring subroutine.

 ```javascript